 IT shops have more storage infrastructure choices than ever before as more vendors jump into the software-defined storage market.

 Software-defined storage abstracts storage from hardware, making storage a pooled and fungible resource across physical boundaries, managed as a service according to policy.
-It isn't an entirely new concept -- storage virtualization has been around for years -- but putting the point of management control into the virtual server and
+It isn't an entirely new concept -- storage virtualization has been around for years -- but putting the point of management control into the virtual server and consolidating storage and server resources onto one hardware platform is relatively novel.

 The advantage is, you have a whole cluster in a box: storage, networking and servers, and you're good to go.